ausdebating/constitution/constitution.rst

 Policies
 ^^^^^^^^^

 #.
 Any member of the association may draft a policy to be adopted by the association.
 #.
 Such policies shall then be moved, and seconded by a Representative Member.
 #.
-Assent of policies shall be by majority vote of the Representative Members of the council in a meeting.
+Assent of policies shall be by majority vote of the Representative Members in a meeting.
 #.
-Modifications to policies as voted on by the Committee shall be permitted after a two-thirds vote of representative members at Council.
+Modifications to policies as voted on by the Committee shall be permitted after a majority vote of representative members at a general meeting.
 #.
 The Policies of the Association shall be listed and distributed with this constitution.